samaradel/www_threefold/www.threefoldtoken.com/content/faq/token-faq.md

 When we talk about “utility”, we mean that our Token has a designated “use” as the exclusive payment currency for buying and selling Internet capacity via our Directory on our Grid.
 This utility is important because it generates additional demand, diversification, volumes and liquidity for Token Holders.
 This is an important differentiator for our Token - as digital currencies today generally have limited utility.

-# PTO = Private Token Offering
+# PTO = Public Token Offering

 [Read more about our PTO here](/pto).

 ## Why do we use the term PTO (unlike ICO)

-We refer to our token sale as a private token offering (PTO) instead of an initial coin offering (ICO).
+We refer to our token sale as a Public Token offering (PTO) instead of an initial coin offering (ICO).

 We believe our token offering is different from some of the other ICOs.
 We are already up and running - our technology is fully developed (>10 years) and our Grid is already operational prior to the PTO.